 Since 1979, CES has hosted the International Conference of Europeanists, the world’s largest and most prestigious professional gathering for academics, researchers, and policy specialists focusing on Europe, with more than a thousand scholars attending.
 The Conference is held each year and alternates location between Europe and North America.

-EuropeNow Journal is made possible by the generous support of our sponsors, The Andrew W. Mellon Foundation and the Erasmus+ Programme of the European Union.
+EuropeNow Journal is made possible by the generous support of our sponsor, the Erasmus+ Programme of the European Union.